alidursen/silly-putty/QHackathon-2019/README.md

 which is the 3rd place project from [Quantum Programming Hackathon](https://www.qturkey.org/hackathon) held by QTurkey in Ankara, 14-15 December 2019.

-Said project, developed by Yusuf Behzat and Ali Durşen, is a Turkish teaching material attempting to present a visual demonstration of BB84 quantum key distribution protocol.
+Said project, developed by Yusuf Behzat (@yusufbehzat) and Ali Durşen, is a Turkish teaching material attempting to present a visual demonstration of BB84 quantum key distribution protocol.
 This expansion aims to add English language support, as well as formatting improvements.